NCBI-Hackathons/SC3/README.md

 ## Call Gene Specific Pathogenic SNPs on the Fly!

+### Functionality

+From a set of patients you can observe gene- or disease-specific variant expression in an individual in a cell-type specific manner.

+For example:  You can see whether an individuals' pancreatic ductal cells are expressing variants in the CFTR gene.  <image>

 ### Usage

 ```Just input a (gene name OR disease of interest) AND an NCBI BioProject number!```